IdoBaram/AWS-and-Terraform/README.md

 # AWS and Terraform
+Don't forget to fill in your AWS access and secret keys on "terraform.tfvars"
- AWS and Terraform homework section
+Purpose: AWS and Terraform homework section